Botox / Dysport Intramuscular Injections

 - Botox and local anaesthetic will be injected.

-- The injection procedure takes approximately 15 minutes to attend.
+- The injection procedure takes approximately 15 minutes.

-- After your injection you will be allowed home with your driver.
+- You will be allowed home with your driver after your injection.

 - Gentle activity and rest is recommended for the first 24 hours following the procedure.
 You may then return to normal activity.